igor-u/jambo-web-api/README.md

 </p>

 **To create the database, along with its tables**:
-- Navigate to the project's root directory in your terminal.
+- Navigate to the project's `src/` directory in your terminal.
 - Apply migrations:
 ```
 dotnet ef database update
 ```

 ## Tests
-To run the tests in this .NET application, execute the following command in the project's root directory:
+To run the tests in this .NET application, execute the following command in the project's `src/` directory:
 ```
 dotnet test
 ```